Tyrone Taylor Preview, Player Props: Brewers vs. Cardinals

 Tyrone Taylor At The Plate

-- Taylor is batting .233 with 14 doubles, a triple, nine home runs and eight walks.
+- Taylor has 14 doubles, a triple, nine home runs and eight walks while batting .229.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.